MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-ra-code-assets-content.md

 That architecture is based on a hub and spoke topology; with one hub and two spokes.
 The hub virtual network contains the firewall to control egress traffic, gateway traffic from on-premises networks, and a third network for maintenance.
 There are two spoke virtual networks.
 One spoke contains the AKS cluster that provides the card-holder environment (CDE), and hosts the PCI DSS workload.
 The other spoke builds virtual machine images for your workloads.

 > [!IMPORTANT]
 >
-> This article is work in progress.
-Check back on updates.
->

-## Components

-> [!IMPORTANT]
->
 > The architecture and the implementation builds on the [AKS baseline architecture](/azure/architecture/reference-architectures/containers/aks/secure-baseline-aks).
 To get the most out of this article, familiarize yourself with the baseline components.
 In this section, we'll highlight the differences between the two architectures.

+## Components

+Here are the main components used in this architecture.
+If you are not familiar with these services, see the [Related Azure services](#related-azure-services) for links to product documentation.

+**Azure Firewall**

+The firewall instance secures outbound network traffic.
+Without this layer of security, the flow might communicate with a malicious third-party service that could exfiltrate sensitive company data.

 **Azure Bastion**

 The baseline architecture provided a subnet for Bastion but didn't provision the resource.
 This architecture adds Bastion in the subnet.
 It provides secure access to a jump box.

-**Azure Virtual Machines (VM)**

-The spoke network has an additional compute for a jump box.
-This machine is intended to run management tools on the AKS cluster, such as kubectl.

 **Azure Image Builder**

 Provisioned in a separate virtual network.
 Creates VM images with base security and configuration.
 In this architecture, it's customized to build secure node images with Ubuntu 18.04-LTS platform (MSFT-provided) image with management tools such as Azure CLI, kubectl and kubelogin, flux CLI.

+**Azure Virtual Machines Scale Set (VMSS) for jump box instances**

+The spoke network has an additional compute for a jump box.
+This machine is intended to run management tools on the AKS cluster, such as kubectl.

+**Azure Application Gateway with integrated Web Application Firewall (WAF)** Azure Application Gateway load balances at Layer 7.
+WAF secures incoming traffic from common web traffic attacks.
+The instance has a public frontend IP configuration that receives user requests.

+**Azure Kubernetes Service (AKS)**

+The hosting infrastructure that is the most important part of the card holder environment (CDE).
+The AKS cluster is deployed as a private cluster.
+So, the Kubernetes API server is not exposed to the public internet and traffic between the API server and the cluster node pools is private.

+**ACR Tasks**
+Provides an automated way of building and maintaining container images.

+**Azure Key Vault**

+Stores and manages secrets needed for cluster operations, such as certificates and encyrption keys.

 ## Cluster configuration

+Here are some significant changes from the baseline architecture:

+### Node pool segmentation

-The baseline architecture has one user node pool and another for the system node pool.
-The workload runs on all the pods.
-This architecture has two user node pools and one system node pool.
+In this architecture, the cluster has two user node pools and one system node pool.
+The compute choice for the node pools remain the same.

+> [!NOTE]
+>
+> An approach for compute protection is Azure confidential computing.
+AKS supports confidential computing nodes that allow you to run sensitive workloads within a hardware-based trusted execution environment (TEE).
+For details, see [Confidential computing nodes on Azure Kubernetes Service](azure/confidential-computing/confidential-nodes-aks-overview).
+>
+> This architecture or the implementation doesn't use this approach.

+The PCI-DSS 3.2.1 requires isolation of the PCI workload from other workloads in terms of operations and connectivity.

+- In-scope&mdash;The PCI workload, the environment in which it resides, and operations.

+- Out-of-scope&mdash;Other workloads that may share services but are isolated from the in-scope components.

+The key strategy is to provide the required level of segmentation.
+One way is to deploy in-scope and out-of-scope components in separate clusters.
+The down side is increased costs for the added infrastructure and the maintenance overhead.
+Another approach is to colocate all components in a shared cluster.
+Use segmentation strategies to maintain the separation.
+Be aware that as the solution evolves, some out-of-scope components might be in scope and more controls might need to be applied to keep them separate.

+In the reference implementation, the second approach is demonstrated with a microservices application deployed to a single cluster.
 The in-scope and out-of-scope workloads are segmented in two separate user node pools.
-For more, see [Workload segmentation](#workload-isolation).
+The application has two sets of services; one set has in-scope pods and the other is out-of-scope.
+Both sets are spread across two user node pools.
+With the use of Kubernetes taints, in-scope and out-of-scope pods are deployed to separate nodes and they never share a node VM.

+### Ingress controller
-In this architecture, Kubernetes ingress controller inside the cluster is NGINX.
+Kubernetes ingress controller inside the cluster has been changed to NGINX.
 In the baseline architecture, we chose Traefik.
 This change illustrates that the service can be changed based on your choice.

+### Private Kubernetes API server
 The baseline architecture deployed the AKS cluster in public mode.
 This means all communication with the AKS-managed Kubernetes API server is over the public internet.
-This is not acceptable in this architecture because PCI-DSS prohibits public exposure to system components.
+This is not acceptable in this architecture because PCI-DSS prohibits public exposure to any system components.
 In this regulated architecture, the cluster is deployed as a private cluster.
 Network traffic between the Kubernetes API server and your node pools is private.
 The API server is exposed through a Private Endpoint in the cluster's network.
 The security is further enhanced with the use of Azure Virtual Network, an NSG, and other built-in features.
 These are described in [Network configuration](#networking-configuration).

 ### Pod security

 When describing your workload's security needs, use relevant `securityContext` settings for your containers.
 This includes basic settings such as like `fsGroup`, `runAsUser` / `runAsGroup`, and setting `allowPriviledgeEscalation` to false (unless required).
 Be clear about defining and removing Linux capabilities and defining your SELinux options in seLinuxOptions.

 Avoid referencing images by their tags in your deployment manifests.
-Instead, use the actual image id.
+Instead, use the actual image ID.
 That way, you can reliably map container scan results with the actual content running in your cluster.
-You can enforce it through Azure Policy for image name to include image id pattern in the allowed regular expression.
+You can enforce it through Azure Policy for image name to include image ID pattern in the allowed regular expression.
 Also follow this guidance when using the Dockerfile FROM command.

-### Workload isolation
-The main theme of the PCI standard is to isolate the PCI workload from other workloads in terms of operations and connectivity.
-In this series we differentiate between those concepts as:

-- In-scope&mdash;The PCI workload, the environment in which it resides, and operations.

-- Out-of-scope&mdash;Other workloads that may share services but are isolated from the in-scope components.

-The key strategy is to provide the required level of segmentation.
-One way is to deploy in-scope and out-of-scope components in separate clusters.
-The down side is increased costs for the added infrastructure and the maintenance overhead.
-Another approach is to colocate all components in a shared cluster.
-Use segmentation strategies to maintain the separation.

-In the reference implementation, the second approach is demonstrated with a microservices application deployed to a single cluster.
-The application has  two sets of services; one set has in-scope pods and the other is out-of-scope.
-Both sets are spread across two user node pools.
-With the use of Kubernetes taints, in-scope and out-of-scope pods are deployed to separate nodes and they never share a node VM.

 ## Networking configuration

 The hub and spokes are all deployed in separate virtual networks, each in their private address space.
-Each subnet is isolated with no traffic allowed by default between any two virtual networks.
+By default, no traffic is allowed between any two virtual networks.
+Within the network, segmentation is applied by creating subnets.

 A combination of various Azure services and feature and native Kubernetes constructs provide the required level of control.
 Here are some options used in this architecture.

 ![Network configuration](./images/network-topology.svg)

-### Strict Network Security Groups (NSGs)
+### Subnet security through Network Security Groups (NSGs)

 There are several NSGs that control the flow in and out of the cluster.
 Here are some examples:
 - The cluster node pools are placed in their dedicated subnets.
 For each subnet, there are NSGs that block any SSH access to node VMs and allow traffic from the virtual network.
 Traffic from the node pools is restricted to the virtual network.
-- All inbound traffic fom the internet is intercepted by Azure Application Gateway.
+- All inbound traffic from the internet is intercepted by Azure Application Gateway.
 NSG rules make sure, for example:
    - Only HTTPS traffic is allowed in.
    - Traffic from Azure Control Plane is allowed.
    For details, see [Allow access to a few source IPs](/azure/application-gateway/configuration-infrastructure#network-security-groups).
-- On the subnets that have Azure Container Registry agents, NSGs allow only neccessary outbound traffic.
+- On the subnets that have Azure Container Registry agents, NSGs allow only necessary outbound traffic.
 For instance, to Azure Key Vault, Azure Active Directory, Azure Monitor, and other services that the container registry needs to talk to.
 - The subnet with the jump box is intended for management operations.
 The NSG rule only allows SSH access from Azure Bastion in the hub.

 As your workloads, system security agents, and other components are deployed, add more NSG rules that help define the type of traffic that should be allowed and traffic shouldn't traverse those subnet boundaries.
-Because each nodepool lives in its own subnet, observe the traffic patterns, and then apply more specific rules.
+Because each node pool lives in its own subnet, observe the traffic patterns, and then apply more specific rules.

-### Expanded NetworkPolicies
+### Pod-to-pod security with NetworkPolicies

 This architecture attempts to implement Zero-Trust as much as possible.